 In 1951 Van Manen started his career with Sonia Gaskell’s Ballet Recital.
 The year after, he joined the Nederlandse Opera Ballet, where he choreographed his first work Feestgericht (1957).
 Then he joined Roland Petit’s company in Paris.
 From 1960 to 1971 Van Manen was associated with NDT as a dancer (until 1963), choreographer and (from 1961) as artistic leader.
 In this period Van Manen blossomed as a choreographer.
 In 1973 he joined Het Nationale Ballet as a choreographer and producer, after two years of freelancing.

 From 1988 to 2003 Hans van Manen returned to NDT as a resident choreographer.
 He remains available to NDT for rehearsing and updating existing repertoire.
 His oeuvre now comprises more than 120 ballets (62 of which for NDT), each bearing his unmistakable signature.
 His most recent creations for NDT are Short Cut (NDT 1, 1999), Two Gold Variations (NDT 1, 1999), Trilogie (NDT 1, 2000), Two Faces (NDT3, 2000), Simple Things (NDT2, 2001) and Monologue, Dialogue (NDT 1, 2003).
-In the NDT season 2017-2018 Short Cut will be performed in the NDT 2 programma Sum Thoughts, which will have its premiere in March 8, 2018.
+Hans van Manen created Situation especially for the company in 1970.
+The ballet returns in the NDT 1 program Soir Historique (2019).

 Abroad, Van Manen has staged his ballets for the Stuttgart Ballett, Bayerisches Staatsballett München, Berliner Staatsoper, National Ballet of Canada, the English Royal Ballet, the Royal Danish Ballet, Zürich Ballett, San Francisco Ballet, Compañia Nacional de Danza, Paris Opera Ballet, Deutsche Oper am Rhein, Staatsoper Wien and Alvin Ailey’s company.